What is a Right Hand Sliding Door?

 Traditional

 Traditional sliding doors consist of two panels, one of which is immovable and the other of which slides open.
+For a right hand sliding patio door, the movable panel slides to the right when viewed from outside.
 The actual sliding door is a movable rectangular sheet of window glass that is framed and attached parallel to a comparable and frequently fixed adjacent glass divider.
-Typically, the movable panel slides along a fixed track in its own plane parallel to the adjacent stationary panel.

 They are utilized in themed and modern restaurants, apartments, and Japanese garden tea rooms, among other settings.
 Japan and Western nations house manufacturers of specialized goods.